LUH-DBS/Matelda-Precision-Exp/README.md

 5. The last step uses the labels to execute the prediction part of Raha.
 This can be done by running ``python raha_experiment/finish_experiments.py``
    - ``raha.start`` and ``raha.end`` in the file ``raha_experiment/hydra_configs/base.yaml`` also control the execution here.
+6. The results of Raha can then further be used by:
+   - ``python raha_experiment/post-processing/retrieve_detected_errors.py``: to collect all detected errors into one csv
+   - ``python raha_experiment/post-processing/sample_errors.py``: to sample an amount of errors from the csv that contains all errors
+   - ``python raha_experiment/post-processing/retrieve_labels.py``: to collect all user labels to allow others to see what has been labeled (to ensure consistency)
 ## Experiment

 The configs are configured for the experiment run in the paper.
 Only the config at